Air University (United States Air Force): Components

 During the years 1943–1945, the Army Air Forces School of Applied Tactics (AAFSAT) at Orlando Army Air Base, Florida operated a massive air-to-air and air-to-ground combat simulation facility across Central Florida.
 Units and various main operating bases and auxiliary airfields were established throughout an 8000 sqmi area of central Florida designated as a mock "war theater" and stretching roughly from Tampa through Orlando, east to Titusville, north to Starke, and northwest to Apalachicola in which air war games were conducted.
 Following the end of World War II, the simulation facility ceased operation and most of the operating air bases and auxiliary airfields were either placed in military caretaker status or returned to local civilian control.
 On 1 Jun 1945, the AAFSAT was redesignated as the Army Air Forces School (AAFS).
 On 29 Nov 1945, the AAFS relocated from Orlando AAB, Florida to Maxwell Field, Alabama.

 Operations

 The Wright Brothers established the first U.S. civilian flying school in Montgomery, Alabama in 1910.
 By the 1920s, Montgomery became an important link in the growing system of aerial mail service.
 It was in the early 1930s when the Army Air Corps Tactical School moved to Maxwell Field and Montgomery became the country's intellectual center for airpower education.

-Air University (AU), established in 1946, continues the proud tradition of educating tomorrow's planners and leaders in air and space power for both the U.S. Air Force as well as other branches of the U.S. Armed Forces, federal government civilians and many international organizations.
-Today, AU has a reach worldwide affecting the careers of every member of the United States Air Force.